Official Rules of Four Square

 Four Square is played on an 16x16' court divided into four smaller 8x8' squares that meet in the center.
 Squares are ranked from highest to lowest.
 Our league uses numbers 1 through 4, other people use letters and even a few use the title of royalty.
 In all cases, the highest and lowest ranked squares should be diagonal from each other.

 There are two sets of lines on the court.
 "Outside lines" are the outermost edges of the entire court, while "inside lines" refer to the line dividing individual squares of the court that cross in the center.
+All lines on the court are 1 inch wide.

 - Outside lines are in-bounds.
 If a player bounces the ball onto any outside line, it is still in play.
 However, if the ball bounces outside of the outside line, it is out of bounds and the player that last hit it is eliminated.